TommySuenProbably/General-Projects/README.md

 # General-Projects

 Some of the Java files are not up to date because the newest versions lie on my school drive, which has been wiped.
 However, my fundamental skills and style of coding is clear through the programs.
 There are many small exercises, but "Anger Birds" was my first encounter using swing applications.
 I am very proud of that assignment.
+More evidence for good coding practices can be found in my more recent programs in C++ (GENE121 folder).

 For my experience with Android, I simply put images from my presentation.
 The projects below also require knowledge with apps and Android so if the evidence of the images is insufficient, refer to below.